Website Unavailable due to Planned Maintenance on May 19, from 6:00 a.m. to 9:30 a.m

 • Must include English translations, if applicable

-If no postsecondary (college or univesity) education:
+If you do not have postsecondary (college or university) education:

 • Submit a secondary (high school) transcript.
 It must be sent directly from the issuing secondary school